nusairc/AWS-CICD-Project/README.md

-### Spring Boot Application - AWS CI/CD Deployment Pipeline
+### Spring Boot Application - AWS CI/CD Deployment Pipeline Project

 This project demonstrates the creation of a fully automated deployment pipeline for a Docker containerized Spring Boot application using AWS services.
 It integrates AWS CodeBuild, AWS CodeDeploy, and AWS CodePipeline for continuous integration and continuous deployment (CI/CD).
 Additionally, it incorporates Amazon Simple Notification Service (SNS) and Amazon Simple Queue Service (SQS) to provide real-time deployment status notifications.